Toussaint Louverture International Airport

 📖 Plain English Explanation:

-Winds will be variable in direction at 2kt.
-Visibility will be good at 8 km.
-Few clouds at 1800 feet.
+Winds from the East-Southeast (110°) at 10 kt.
+Visibility will be good at 7 km.
+Scattered clouds at 2000 feet.
 Marginal VFR conditions - some restrictions for visual flying.

 📚 Understanding TAF Forecasts